winitzki/scall/tutorial/programming_dhall.md

 For that identity to hold, we need the following requirements:

-- both `F` and `K` must be lawful covariant functors (with `Functor` typeclass evidence values satisfying the functor laws)
+- Both `F` and `K` must be lawful functors (with `Functor` typeclass evidence values satisfying the functor laws).
-- parametricity assumptions (equivalently, the relational naturality laws) must hold for all functions
+- Parametricity assumptions (equivalently, the relational naturality laws) must hold for all functions.

 Denote for brevity: